niklas-w/Molecular-systematics-course/Tutorials/5.BayesianInference/Readme.md

 # Analyzing the results with Tracer

-After the two BEAST2 analyses have completed (or if you decided not to wait and use the output of our analysis instead), open file combined.log in the program Tracer.
-When the main window has opened, choose Import Trace File... from the File menu and select the file that BEAST has created called xx.log.
+After the two BEAST2 analyses have completed (or if you decided not to wait and use the output of our analysis instead), open file Dataset.log in the program Tracer.
+When the main window has opened, choose Import Trace File from the File menu and select the file that BEAST has created called Dataset.log.

 Remember that MCMC is a stochastic algorithm so the actual numbers will not be exactly the same as those depicted in the figure.
 On the left hand side is a list of the different quantities that BEAST has logged to file.
 There are traces for the posterior (this is the natural logarithm of the product of the tree likelihood and the prior density), and the continuous parameters.
 Selecting a trace on the left brings up analyses for this trace on the right hand side depending on tab that is selected.
 When first opened, the ‘posterior’ trace is selected and various statistics of this trace are shown under the Estimates tab.
 In the top right of the window is a table of calculated statistics for the selected trace.